openshift/training/beta-2-setup.md

     osc build-logs a1aa7e35-ad82-11e4-8f5f-525400b33d1d

-**Note: If the build isn't "Running" yet, build-logs will give you an error**
+**Note: If the build isn't "Running" yet, or the sti-build container hasn't been deployed yet, build-logs will give you an error**

 ### The Web Console Revisited
 If you peeked at the web console while the build was running, you probably